nfdi4cat/data4cat/Readme.md

 clusters.head()
 ```

-## Create a subset of the offline data for the selectivity without reactor 5
+### Create a subset of the offline data for the selectivity without reactor 5

-I case needed when you provide the r5 argument to False it will exclude the empty reactor 5.
+In case needed when you provide the r5 argument to False it will exclude the empty reactor 5.

 ```python
 selectivity_wo5, clusters = dinodat.selectivity(r5=False)